ariley215/madlib-cli/README.md

 Describe any tests that you did not complete, skipped, etc:

-last 3 tests skipped - still writing code for those tests
+last 3 tests skipped - still writing code for those tests.